-Animal conservation is not something usually associated with Asian countries.
-However the forward looking views of a Lombok veterinarian almost five years ago has seen the turtle population around the northwest gilis (island in Bhasa Indonesia) of Air, Meno and Trawangan increase to the levels they are now.
+Animal conservation is not something usually associated with Asian countries, however, the forward looking views of a Lombok veterinarian almost five years ago has seen the turtle population around the northwest gilis (island in Bhasa Indonesia) of Gili Air, Gili Meno, and Gili Trawangan flourish to the levels they are now.

 Over the years Dr Gde Sudiana, head of the department of Animal Services for West Lombok, estimates he has helped in the incubation and release of more than 3,000 turtles.

-Subsequent attempts saw more turtles being released, but a lack of funding has seen the program end.
+Subsequent attempts saw more turtles being released, but a lack of funding has seen the programme end.

-While the turtle hatching program ended several years ago, the results are enjoyed by all visitors to the three islands with snorkelers able to swim with turtles on all three islands almost every day.
+While the turtle hatching programme ended several years ago, the results are now enjoyed by all visitors to the three islands, with snorkelers able to swim with turtles on all three islands almost every day.

-Though not able to fund the program from his own pocket, Dr Gde then turned his attention to the Timorenses deer that once were common throughout Lombok.
+Though not able to continue funding the programme from his own pocket, Dr Gde then turned his attention to the Rusa Timorense deer that once were common throughout Lombok.

 In the near future he plans to release a pair of the deer on Gili Trawangan with the hopes that the two will start to establish a small herd of the species on the island.

-Again, no funding is available for the project and Dr Gde is seeking interest from people establishing a trust to develop a larger scale breeding and release program.
+While no funding is available for the conservation project, Dr Gde is seeking interest from people in establishing a trust to develop a larger scale breeding and release programme.